 - Elbow and Hip Dysplasia: This condition causes a malformation in your dog's joints as they grow, which can lead to pain, instability, or weakness.
 Dysplasia is especially common in large-breed dogs.

 - Von Willebrand Disease: This genetic disorder affects the blood's ability to clot after injury.

 - Hypothyroidism: Affecting the thyroid, this endocrine disease reduces your dog's metabolic rate, which can lead to weight gain and other health problems in the future.

 - Gastric Dilatation-Volvulus (GDV or Bloat): Common in large and giant breeds, Bloat consists of gases expanding in the stomach that cause it to twist.
 Your veterinarian may recommend preventative surgery to tack the stomach down.

 Diet and Nutrition

-Fiercely loyal to its family, but not aggressive
+Loyal to its family, but not aggressive

-Highly intelligent and easy to train
+Intelligent and easy to train

-Requires daily grooming to avoid excessive shedding
+Requires daily grooming to prevent excessive shedding

 Not suitable for apartments or homes without outdoor space